 Research vision and approach

-Due to our ever-increasing understanding of the consequences of climate change, scientists are on a quest to develop sustainable technologies to make new drugs and functional materials.
-In this context, our group’s research focuses on the design of multifunctional ligands and the development of new metal catalysts; by employing earth abundant and non-toxic transition metals.
+Scientists are on a quest to develop efficient technologies to make new drugs and functional materials using sustainable resources, as our understanding of the consequences of climate change grows.
 We aim to device new sustainable catalytic processes to access functionally rich small molecules, starting from commodity chemicals or biomass.
-To do this, we conduct research in organometallic chemistry, organic synthesis and catalysis.
+To accomplish this, our group’s research focuses on the design of multifunctional ligands and the development of new metal catalysts, and we conduct research in organometallic chemistry, organic synthesis, and catalysis using earth abundant and non-toxic transition metals.

 “Think to create, search to find”